Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction

 Finally, the indirect vulnerability of a bank is \be \textrm{IV}_n = \tonde{1+B_n}\,\sum_{k=1}^{K}\ell_k\,W_{n,k}\,\sum_{n^{\prime}=1}^{N}W_{n^{\prime},k}\,A_{n^{\prime}}\,B_{n^{\prime}}\,r _{n^{\prime}}. \ee

-In what follows we assume, as in \cite{DuaEis13}, that $\epsilon_k=1\%$ for all $k=1,...,K$, which in turns implies that $r_n=1\%$ in equations \eqref{eq:Sn} and \eqref{eq:IVgreen}.
+In what follows we often assume, as in \cite{DuaEis13}, that $\epsilon_k=1\%$ for all $k=1,...,K$, which in turns implies that $r_n=1\%$ in equations \eqref{eq:Sn} and \eqref{eq:IVgreen}.
 Note however that if all the assets are shocked by the same amount, our results do not depend on it, since the systemic risk measures will have only a different pre-factor.
-Note also that both systemicness and indirect vulnerability must be thought as quantities expressed in percentage.
+In Section \ref{sec:shocks} we consider other shock scenarios to test the robustness of our methods.
 Finally, we set the liquidity parameter at $\ell_k=10^{-10}$ for all asset classes except for cash, for which we put $\ell_k=0$ \citep[as in][]{Greetal15,DuaEis13}.
 As a final comment it should be noted that \citep{Greetal15} add two more constraints to the problem.
 First, when direct losses of a bank exceed its equity, the bank liquidates all the assets.
 Second, leverage is capped to the value $30$.
 In our empirical investigation we have followed \citep{DuaEis13} who do not add these constraints.
 We have however compared the aggregate vulnerability of the US banking system (see next Section for the data used) under the two model specifications.
 We have found that the difference is less than 1\% with the exception of few quarters around the end of 2009 when it reaches 10\%.